packruler/rewrite-body/README.md

 This is a fork of [Traefik](https://github.com/traefik)'s [plugin-rewritebody](https://github.com/traefik/plugin-rewritebody) that is aimed at extending support to handle `gzip` content.
-This was initially aimed at extending the support for utilizing [theme.park](https://github.com/traefik/plugin-rewritebody) theme's but can likely be used for a range of other uses.
+This was initially aimed at extending the support for utilizing [theme.park](https://github.com/traefik/plugin-rewritebody)'s themes but can likely be used for a range of other uses.

 ## Changes From Original Traefik Plugin